Make sure the Google Ads expert you work with checks these boxes.

 Nearly half of all search engine results page (SERP) clicks go to the top three paid ads.
 Of course, scoring one of the coveted prime spots is no easy feat.

 There are a number of moving parts when it comes to running a successful Google Ads campaign.
 For an ad to appear in the top spot of the SERP, it’s got to have a level of quality and relevance that the search engine deems worthy enough.

 Google has a massive reach, making it possible for you to reach a global audience.
 The platform also allows for a range of targeting, lets you harness intent, and allows you to see results in an easy-to-understand format.

 Whether you’re looking to brush up on your own skills or partner with a pro to help take your campaigns to the next level, here are 8 things someone who deems themselves a “Google Ads expert” should know.

 Since Google is the most popular search platform for most demographics, it makes sense that competition for ads is high.
 When you choose Google Ads, you’re competing with a host of other businesses that bid on the same keywords.

-Developing quality, relevant ads will help to improve your quality score, which is one of the ways Google assesses the quality of your ads, as well as keywords and landing pages.
-(It can save you money, too: Higher quality scores mean you can snag lower prices and higher ad placements.)
-A Google Ads expert should know why quality score matters.
+Developing quality, relevant ads will help to improve your Quality Score.
+This is one of the metrics Google uses to assess the quality of your ads, as well as keywords and landing pages.

 2. Ways to make the most of bidding strategies